CLiX-1/cmk_plugin_microsoft_365/README.md

 This Special Agent uses the Microsoft Graph API to collect the monitoring data.
 To access the API, you need a Microsoft Entra Tenant and a Microsoft Entra App Registration with a secret.
+For a configuration guide, see the "Steps to get it working" section.

-You need at least these API **application** permissions for your App Registration:
+You need at least these API **application** permissions for your App Registration to use all the checks:
 - *GroupMember.Read.All*
 - *Organization.Read.All*
 - *ServiceHealth.Read.All*